Should I turn the power off?

 If there is a serious incident or death

-The incident areas or premises will be isolated and may be closed until the investigation has been completed and the area deemed safe and rectified by an electrical contractor.
+In the case of a serious incident from an electrical fault, the incident area will be isolated.
+The area may be closed until the investigation has been completed and the area deemed safe and rectified by an electrical contractor.